 Whilst there are a few Charities that provide grants to children, Epilepsy Lifestyle is the only Charity offering services to both children and adults.

-Through our partnership, Epilepsy Lifestyle are willing to consider grant requests for the Brio, Alert it Mini and Alert-it Companion, which are three of our most requested seizure monitors.
+Through our partnership, Epilepsy Lifestyle are willing to consider grant requests for the Alert-iT Companion Mini and Alert-iT Pulse Companion, which are among our most requested seizure monitors.
 To get your grant under consideration you must be able to: